HomeInsightsIndia CAFE Series › The Step-Change

 ⚠ Layer 2 — February 2026 revised draft (per The Hindu, 25 Feb 2026)

 The practical effect: small-car-heavy OEMs (Maruti and the small-end of Hyundai-Kia) face a much tighter individual target than the industry headline c.
 SUV-heavy OEMs (Mahindra, Tata's heavier mix, the premium Europeans) get substantial relief because their W is well above 1,170 kg.
 This is the lobbying fault-line, and we return to it in Part 4.
-Earlier consultation drafts (June 2024 BEE proposal) had a flatter slope and different constants — many trade-press summaries reference those earlier values rather than the September 2025 notified text.
+Earlier consultation drafts (June 2024 BEE proposal) had a flatter slope and different constants — many trade-press summaries reference those earlier values rather than the September 2025 published draft text.

 The Multipliers